How Unique Device Identifiers Will Work Under MDR

 UDI – Class IIa and IIb labels May 2023

 Talk To Us To Find Out More About Unique Device Identifiers

-Our medical device team, led by Orla Keane, is currently working with a large number of companies helping them to be ready for the May 2020 deadline.
+Our medical device team is currently working with a large number of companies helping them to be ready for the May 2020 deadline.
 If you would like to talk to us about UDI’s, or any other aspect of MDR, then please contact us on 00353 52 61 76706 or complete the form below and we will get back to you.

 Further Reading on MDR